 My family and friends tell me that I need counseling for my child but I don't think my child needs it.
 What should I do?

-Jeff is available to help you sort through the challenge of balancing what other people are telling you and your own experience with your child.
-He will want to know your child's strengths, which is what you are seeing.
-If he believes counseling can help, he will tell you what he can offer in counseling.
+Jeff and Lisa are available to help you sort through the challenge of balancing what other people are telling you and your own experience with your child.
+They will want to know your child's strengths, which is what you are seeing.
+If they believe counseling can help, they will tell you what they can offer in counseling.

 Do I need to bring anything to my first appointment?

 - Your completed Child's Intake Questionnaire or Adult Intake Questionnaire which can be downloaded (click on the form you need) or mailed to you prior to your first appointment.

 - Your medical insurance card (through your employer, personal or Forward card).

 - Verification of income (last year's Income Tax cover page and a recent pay stub if your situation has changed) if you are interested in using our sliding fee scale.